 The Grant Thornton International Ltd IFRS team has released 'Get ready for IFRS 15 - Recognising revenue in the real estate and construction indusries', our first more detailed look at the issues facing companies as they prepare themselves for IFRS 15.
 To obtain your copy, please get in touch with the IFRS contact in your local Grant Thornton office or go to www.grantthornton.global/en/insights/ articles/get-ready-for-ifrs-15-rec/.

-In April 2016, the IASB published 'Clarifications to IFRS 15 Revenue from Contracts with Customers' addressing several targeted clarifications to IFRS 15.
 The Grant Thornton International Ltd IFRS Team has released six publications in a series of 'industry insights' on IFRS 15 'Revenue from Contracts with Customers'.